crate/cratedb-examples/testing/testcontainers/java/README.rst

 Usage
 *****

-1. Make sure Java 17 or later is installed.
+1. Make sure Java 17 is installed.
 2. Invoke software tests, using `Testcontainers for Java`_.
 It should work out of the box::